paresh-bhagat/Merge-sort-and-Bubble-sort-using-Assembly-Programming/README.md

 # Merge sort and Bubble sort using Assembly Programming

-This project contains an implementation of Merge sort and Bubble sort using Assembly Programming using SimpleRISC.
+This project contains an implementation of Merge sort and Bubble sort in Assembly Programming using SimpleRISC.

 ## SimpleRISC